There’s no question the cost of attending college is getting out of hand, with no hint of slowing down, either.

 Additionally, the growth rate of college costs isn’t headed in the direction college-bound families prefer.

-Data from the College Board also shows that college tuition is increasing at a rate of 2.4% to 3.3% — and that doesn’t include necessary costs like housing, food, and books, which adds $10,000 or more a year to the college cost bill for U.S. households.
+Data from the College Board also shows that college tuition is increasing at a rate of 3% to 4% in recent years — and that doesn’t include necessary costs like housing, food, and books, which adds $10,000 or more a year to the college cost bill for U.S. households.

 Shades of Gray with College Financial Aid Letters